 The trend of older men giving money or gifts to girls in exchange for companionship or sexual favors is becoming more and more popular among teenage girls in Hong Kong.
-The practice, called underage compensated dating, has also recently become underground and more difficult to track, according to police.

 Now thriving in social messaging apps like WeChat and Instagram, transactions between parties have become more private and undetectable for authorities, reported South China Morning Post.

 According to social workers, the girls do not think the act is a kind of prostitution as it usually begins not involving sexual intercourse.
 In such cases, teenagers rarely seek out help until the point where they have lost control of the situation.
 Sometimes, victims would only reach out when it’s too late after a “client” starts to blackmail them.

 Hong Kong police Chief Inspector Frances Lee King-hei of the Family Conflict and Sexual Violence Policy Unit said teenagers see compensated dating merely as a business.

 “They often think of themselves as entrepreneurs… and they market themselves,” Lee said.
 “But they overestimate their ability to control the situation.
 They think they are in control of the situation and say they have an agreement with their clients about boundaries and rules.
 But who would really adhere to those rules once you’re already out with that man?”